Dainis Zageris

 Dainis 'The Titan' Zageris (born 19 July 1982) is a Latvian strongman competitor and regular entrant to the Strongman Champions League.
-He has competed in 86 International strongman competitions (sixth highest in history) and has won 15 of them, making him the ninth most decorated strongman in history.
+He has competed in 87 International strongman competitions (sixth highest in history) and has won 15 of them, making him the eleventh most decorated strongman in history.

+Career

+Having competed prolifically in the Strongman Champions League from 2013 to 2022 throughout many Grand Prix competitions in Latvia, Germany, Netherlands, Finland, Norway, Serbia, Poland, Romania, Bulgaria, Bosnia and Herzegovina, Greece, Gibraltar, England, Curaçao, Portugal, Zambia, Martinique and United Arab Emirates, Zageris won 13 international titles, 10 silver medals and 8 bronze medals.

+Zageris won 2021 World's Strongest Viking, and also is a two time World's Strongest Man entrant (2013 and 2015) and a Europe's Strongest Man bronze medalist (2015).